l3aconator/accessibility-scouts-camp/pages/05.about/accessibility/default.md

 ---
 <section>
 <div class="container--content" markdown="1">
-### What is accessibility?
+### What is accessibility

-Consider if a business didn't have wheelchair ramps for those to get inside?
+Consider if a business didn't have wheelchair ramps to get inside?
 Or cashiers told visually impaired patients the wrong amount of money to pay for something and pocketed the excess?
 Or denied service because the patron can't hear you?
 All these are extreme edge cases, but it happens.
 The severity of those concepts happen on the web.

 There's two main audiences that accessibility needs to matter to.
 Those who have disabilities and those who design and build experiences.
 We both have tools out our disposal to help ourselves and each other out to make the web a friendlier place.